Use of test

 There are two alpha globin genes (HBA1 and HBA2) which produce proteins which contribute to haemoglobin.
 Patients normally have four copies of the HBA gene, two from each parent.
 Mutations in these genes can cause alpha thalassaemia (of varying severity) or result in no clinical abnormality (being an unaffected carrier for thalassaemia).
 Deletions affecting the HBA genes are the most common cause of alpha thalassaemia, although rare non-deletional mutations may also cause the disease.
 Patients can also have extra copies of the HBA gene, which may have clinical implications.

 This test detects deletions of the HBA genes which contribute to >90% of alpha thalassaemia diagnoses.
 The test also detects extra copies of the HBA genes and the most common non-deletional HBA gene mutation, which causes Hb Constant Spring.
 The result can have diagnostic and familial implications.

 A normal test result indicates that the patient is unlikely to be a carrier for thalassaemia but does not exclude the possibility.

 The presence of deletions that affect 1 - 2 copies of the HBA genes are unlikely to have significant clinical features of thalassaemia and indicates that the patient is a carrier for alpha thalassaemia.

-The presence of deletions that affect 3 – 4 copies of the HBA genes is associated with clinical features of alpha thalassaemia.
+The presence of deletions that affect 3 - 4 copies of the HBA genes are associated with clinical features of alpha thalassaemia.

 Extra copies of the HBA genes are only relevant if the patient also inherits beta thalassaemia, as more severe clinical features of this disease may result.